 The disc shaped electrodes, in the case of seam welding, are not separated during the welding process, and the continuous pressure exerted by these electrodes creates the seam-tight weld.
 Moreover, the flow of the current onto the electrode is usually timed to produce continuous rows of welds.
 However, to keep the heat at a minimum level, the electrodes of the seam welding system are generally made of copper alloy.

-Different Uses of Seam Welding
+Seam Welding Applications

 Seam welding is specifically applicable and preferred over other types of welding, especially, in the following case: